onap/archived-vid/docs/instantiate.rst

 - LCP Region (= CloudOwner/RegionId in AAI)
 - Tenant

-see, in the ONAP User Guides, section about adding a CloudSite and section about pre-instantiation Operations
+See, in the ONAP User Guides, section about adding a CloudSite and section about pre-instantiation Operations

 .. note::
    Robot demo script will be used to populate demo models automatically with Demonstration as Subscriber Name in VID by running "demo-k8s.sh onap init"

 Access to VID portal
 --------------------